Table of contents

 Which repair costs can be funnelled back to you through a well-prepared tax claim?

-And which costs can be allocated to renovation and therefore added to your cost base – only making their benefit known once you sell the property?
+And which costs can be allocated to managing a renovation project and therefore added to your cost base – only making their benefit known once you sell the property?

 The rule of wear and tear